naveenpitchai/Data-Visualization-d3-Project/README.md

 * There was a good correlation between income/capita and emission/capita of world countries.

-* There was a correlation between GDP and raw emission tonnage of world countries
+* There was a correlation between GDP and raw emission tonnage of world countries.

-* Mainly western europe countries has seen good drop in emission in recent years due to their flight against Global warming
+* Mainly western europe countries has seen good drop in emission in recent years due to their flight against Global warming.

-* Some countries like ***Brazil,China,India,Saudi,Iran*** had humble beginnings and grew to be the top polluter,largely due to   the large scale burning of fossil fuels particularly ***Coal*** for energy needs and outdated environmental practice.
+* Some countries like ***Brazil,China,India,Saudi,Iran*** had humble beginnings and grew to be the top polluter,in some cases over 1000%, largely due to   the large scale burning of fossil fuels particularly ***Coal*** for energy needs and outdated environmental practice.

+* Some small countries, but big economies such as ***Qatar,Luxemborugh,Trinidad&Tobago,Aruba,Bahamas,Kuwait*** had higher than average emissions/capita rivaling huge countries.

+* Some 148 countries have made pledges,in 2015 Paris agreement, to cut its emissions in in 12-17 years.
+Projections for some of the top pledges has been discussed in a separate section.

 &nbsp;